How to redact pdf using java – Complete GroupDocs Tutorial

 Frequently Asked Questions

-Q: What’s the performance impact on large documents?
-A: Processing time scales roughly linearly with document size and annotation count.
-For documents over 100 pages, consider implementing progress indicators and async processing.
+A: Processing time grows roughly linearly with page count and annotation count.
+For documents over 100 pages, consider asynchronous processing and progress reporting.